 True-up Mountain Vertical

-Many trail maps list the peak and base elevations of various points of interest of the resort.
+Many trail maps list the peak and base elevations of various points of interest in the resort.
 You can compare these to get an estimate of true vertical for a particular line, zone, or face of a resort.

 By enabling “Terrain” mode in the overlay section, you’re able to zoom in and see approximate elevation lines at different points.
 Useful if you pan around a resort on Maps and compare the tops and bottoms to get a good idea, especially since Maps nowadays shows the actual trails of resorts.
+And it's a lot more convenient than poring over topographic maps from either NGS or Canada with different vertical data.

 Putting It All Together